-2. After successful completion of the SAP Quiz, visit or call the Financial Aid Office at (831) 755-6806 to schedule an In-Person SAP Workshop where students will recieve an Appeal Application.
+2. After successful completion of the SAP Quiz, visit or call the Financial Aid Office at (831) 755-6806 to schedule an In-Person SAP Workshop where students will receive an Appeal Application.

 3. Students must schedule a 30-minute SAP Appointment with a Hartnell Counselor to identify strategies for success and to develop a comprehensive educational plan.
 SAP appointmnets MUST be made in-person at the Counseling Desk and will only be scheduled:

 - After the student has successfully completed the online workshop and quiz.